vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

     Another trader places a buy order of `3` with price `15912`, party's position becomes `4`, party's margin account should be updated to `15912 x 4 x 0.9 =57283` and order margin should be `15912x 2 x 0.9 = 28642` (<a name="0019-MCAL-061" href="#0019-MCAL-061">0019-MCAL-061</a>)

-    Switch margin mode from isolated margin to cross margin when party holds position only, the margin account should be updated to intial margin level in cross margin mode(<a name="0019-MCAL-065" href="#0019-MCAL-065">0019-MCAL-065</a>)
+    Switch margin mode from isolated margin to cross margin when party holds position only, the margin account should be updated to initial margin level in cross margin mode(<a name="0019-MCAL-065" href="#0019-MCAL-065">0019-MCAL-065</a>)

     Switch from cross margin to isolated margin mode, both margin account and order margin should be updated (<a name="0019-MCAL-064" href="#0019-MCAL-064">0019-MCAL-064</a>)